agent0lab/search-service/docs/AG0_SEMANTIC_SEARCH_STANDARD.md

 ## Filter Schema

-Filters support both standard operators and domain-specific filters based on the `AgentRegistrationFile` schema.
+Filters support both common operators and domain-specific filters based on the `AgentRegistrationFile` schema.

-### Standard Operators
+### Common operators

 **equals:** Exact match for a single value